h3b4r1/reolink_relay/README.md

 the configuration values updated appropriately.

 # Hardware build
-The hardware build uses a NodeMCU ESP8266 microcontroller, however any microcontroller that supports Micropython should work with minimal change.
+The hardware build uses a ESP32 microcontroller, however any microcontroller that supports Micropython should work with minimal change.
 The build uses an LCD with 2x16 charactors and a PCF8574 based i2c interface, for IP address and error message feedback.